 Mentor Partner I

-On January 16, 2018, Partner I entered into a Master Equipment Lease Agreement with G FarmaLabs Limited and GFarma Brands, Inc. (the GFarma Entities) dated January 16, 2018, and amended March 7, April 4, June 20 and September 7, 2018.
-Partner I acquired and delivered manufacturing equipment as determined by GFarma Entities under sales-type finance leases.
-The Company recorded equipment sales revenue of $79,770 for the three months ended September 30, 2018 and $549,854 for the nine months ended September 30, 2018.
-At September 30, 2018, all leased equipment under the finance leases receivable is located in California.
+Partner I entered into a Master Equipment Lease Agreement with G FarmaLabs Limited, G FarmabLabs DHS, LLC, and GFBrands, Inc. (the G Farma Entities) dated January 16, 2018, and amended March 7, April 4, June 20 and September 7, 2018, and March 4, 2019.
+Partner I acquired and delivered manufacturing equipment as selected by G Farma Entities under sales-type finance leases.
+Partner I recorded equipment sales revenue of $0 and $152,404 for the three months ended March 31, 2019 and 2018, respectively.
+At March 31, 2019 and December 31, 2018, all Partner I leased equipment under finance leases receivable was located in California.

 Mentor Partner II

 Partner II entered into a Master Equipment Lease Agreement with Pueblo West, dated February 11, 2018 and amended November 28, 2018 and March 12, 2019.
 Partner II acquired and delivered manufacturing equipment as selected by Pueblo West under sales-type finance leases.
 Partner II recorded equipment sales revenue of $2,065 and $0 for the three months ended March 31, 2019 and 2018, respectively.
 At March 31, 2019 and December 31, 2018, all Partner II leased equipment under finance leases receivable is located in Colorado.

 We review the finance leases receivables by individual account to determine expected collectability.
 The allowance for credit losses is an estimate of the losses inherent in our finance receivables taking into consideration past loss experience, known and inherent risks in the portfolio, adverse situations that may affect the borrowers ability to repay, estimated value of underlying collateral and current economic conditions.
 No allowance is recorded at December 31, 2018.